-Not everyone automatically receives TPD cover when they start with a superfund, and not all super funds offer TPD cover so your entitlements depend on your Superannuation policy.
+Not everyone automatically receives TPD cover when they start with a superfund.
+Your entitlements depend on your Superannuation policy.

 Look at your super fund account statement or call your super fund and ask: “Am I covered for TPD?”.
 If you are looking at your superfund online, it will usually have a TPD section that says “Insurance cover” under that heading will usually have three types of cover: Death, TPD, and Income Protection.
 If there is a figure next to TPD it means you have a TPD policy.
 If there is $0.00 or it says “not covered” it is more than likely that you have no TPD insurance, but always call your super fund to confirm.